topspinj/diabetes-ml-workshop/README.md

 pip install -r requirements.txt
 ```

-You can follow along with the [fill-in-the-blank walkthrough](https://github.com/topspinj/diabetes-ml-workshop/blob/master/notebooks/blank_walkthrough.ipynb).
+The detailed walkthrough can be found [here](notebooks/walkthrough.ipynb).
+You can follow along with the fill-in-the-blank version [here](notebooks/blank_walkthrough.ipynb).